Kick off the new tax year with 50% off our Ltd company accountancy packages!

-As crazy as it sounds that’s exactly what several French life insurance companies allowed their high net worth clients to do in the 1980s.
+Well, as crazy as it sounds, that’s exactly what several French life insurance companies unwittingly allowed their high net worth clients to do in the 1980s.
 A Fixed Price Arbitrage Life Insurance Contract, as they were known, allowed clients to move their funds between markets retrospectively and pocket the gains from any upward movement in the meantime.

 Prices were published on a Friday and your funds are in, say, New York.
 On Monday the German market surges so on Thursday (before the new prices are published the next day) you move your money to the DAX, and pay last week’s prices.
 Your policy is inflated by the weekly gains on the German market, and it hasn’t cost you a penny.

 In the paper-and-fax driven business world of the 1980s it was assumed most policyholders wouldn’t exercise their rights to move funds regularly but L’Abeille Vie, the company which originally sold the policies (and was later swallowed up by Aviva), didn’t count on the temerity of the George family.

 Mssr George – apparently a stickler for well-crafted fine-print – purchased Fixed Price Arbitrage Life Insurance Contracts for his entire family, and since 1997 his son Max-Hervé has been dutifully shuffling his policy around to the best-performing market every week, increasing its value exponentially.

 Aviva has successfully moved many Fixed Price Arbitrage policyholders onto standard policies, including other members of the George family – but Max-Hervé is holding on tight.
 Aviva has said instructions delivered via fax are no longer allowed, so Max-Hervé hand-delivers his instructions via court-appointed staff every week to ensure they reach Aviva safely.
 Every week the value of the policy increases – and so do Aviva’s problems.